Define SEO and Linkbuilding

 To get the discussion started, the fundamental elements and their respective definitions are as follows:

-It is important to remember that a keyword is usually not a single word but instead most often a string of words relating to your product.
-If you are looking for white Nike basketball shoes, you would probably type in something like….
+It is important to remember that a keyword is usually not a single word but, instead, most often a string of words relating to your product.
+If you are looking for white Nike basketball shoes, you would probably type in:

-The entire search query typed in to find those fresh white shoes is a variation of the keyword people selling them are optimizing for.
+The entire search query typed in to find those new white shoes is a variation of the keyword people selling them are optimizing for on their website.

-When we take on a new client we always narrow down the list of keywords we target to a very manageable number to say something like 10 – 40 (depending on what the client is trying to do).
-For those who are taking on their own SEO campaigning, a list no bigger than 10 is probably a good choice.
+When we take on a client, we always narrow down the list of keywords we target to a very manageable number to say something like 10 – 40 (depending on what the client is trying to do).
+For those who are taking on their SEO campaign, a list no bigger than 10 is probably the right choice.

-The most common examples that from an SEO perspective need to be optimized for are:
+The most common examples from an SEO perspective need to be optimized for are: